ChedRed/lora/README.md

 ```
 TODO:
-- Enforce at least one physics tick before rendering, unless lori.update is not present
+- Enforce at least one physics tick before rendering, unless lora.update is not present
 - Add the rest of the functions ([=] and [-] means fully implemented, but [-] is untested/able)
 - Add safeguard to prevent pushing static objects, or objects without colliders (or at least warning)

 - Refactor
-- Handle exceptions for when lori.update and/or lori.render is not present
+- Handle exceptions for when lora.update and/or lora.render is not present
 - Make github workflow work
 - Add friction, density, etc. as well as ticks/second and _ lua-changeable
 - Change physics ratio